-Capital Treatment for Credit Risk for Portfolios under the SA
+Capital Treatment for Credit Risk

 Details on RWA and capital requirements related to Credit Risk are disclosed separately for CIMB Bank in Table 2.
 Details on the disclosure for portfolios under the SA and the IRB Approach are in the sections that followed.